The Dummies’ Guide to Life Insurance

 Permanent life insurance is a policy that stays in effect until you die.
 Permanent life insurance policies cost more than term policies, but they also usually include other features.
 The most important and common of these is a cash value that accumulates over time as you pay your premiums.

-The return on an investment in permanent life insurance is often low when compared to the kinds of returns you might expect from investing in real estate or the stock market.
+The return on investment in permanent life insurance is often low when compared to the kinds of returns you might expect from investing in real estate or the stock market.
 It has the advantage of being a steady return over time, though–it doesn’t have the same kind of ups and downs as investing in higher-risk vehicles.

 Universal life insurance is a flexible type of permanent life insurance that gives you the option to raise or lower your premiums based on the circumstances of your life.